Code-Institute-Submissions/KitesurfingTechie-Kitesurfing-for-Beginners/README.md

 Balsamiq: - Balsamiq was used tp create wireframes during the designing process.

 Coolors - Coolors was used to help design my colour palette for the website.

+Pexels - Was used to download images.

+LoveRunnning - LMS project features were used.

+Mentor - I had a session with my mentor who helped me with coding issues I was facing.

+Slack Community - Very helpful in helping me with issues I encountered.

+YouTube - Helped me with dimension responsiveness.

+W3School - Helped me with booking form and calendar.

 Testing
 Testing was carried out both manually and automatically.